container-lisp/s2i-lisp/README.md

 docker exec -it <CONTAINER_ID> /bin/bash
 ```

-After you [Docker exec](http://docker.io) into the running container,
-your current directory is set to `/opt/app-root`, and the source code
-is located under quicklisp/local-projects.
+After you [docker exec](http://docker.io) into the running container, your current directory is set to `/opt/app-root`, and the source code is located under quicklisp/local-projects.